cybersecurity threats

 3. Insider Threats

-Insider threats refer to dangers presented by employees, contractors, or former personnel who have access to your systems which is the greatest IT security concern.
-These threats can be deliberate, like stealing data, or unintentional, such as unintentionally triggering a data breach.
-Insiders possess direct access to business systems, allowing them to circumvent regular security protocols, thereby jeopardizing your data.
+Insider threats represent dangers from employees, contractors, or ex-staff members with access to your systems, making it the greatest concern in IT security.
+These risks may be deliberate, such as data theft, or unintentional, like unintentionally triggering a data breach.
+Insiders have direct entry to business systems, enabling them to bypass standard security measures, which puts your data at risk.

 Prevention Tips: